3mdeb/news-and-ideas/blog/content/post/2020-03-27-trenchboot-nlnet-lz.md

 As you already know, our solution is built for AMD processors.
 Therefore, for tests we use suitable platforms.
 Our hardware infrastructure is still being expanded.
-Eventually, there will be few different devices with different characteristic.
+Eventually, there will be few more devices with different characteristic.
 For now, we use **PC Engines apu2** which has **AMD GX-412TC** processor.
 We use connection via serial port, so every relevant output will presented in form of logs.
 What is important, our platform is equipped in